 Salary.
-This column sets forth the base salary earned during each fiscal year, none of which was deferred.
+This column sets forth the base salary earned during each fiscal year.

 Stock Awards.
 This column sets forth the grant date fair value of the restricted stock unit awards granted to the named executive officers during each fiscal year as part of the Company's long-term incentive compensation program.
-The grant date fair value of these awards was calculated by multiplying the number of units awarded by the average of the high and low trading price of the

-Company's common stock on the grant date, subject to valuation adjustments for restricted stock unit awards subject to performance-based vesting conditions other than the test to assure deductibility under Section 162(m) of the Internal Revenue Code.
+The grant date fair value of these awards was calculated by multiplying the number of units awarded by the average of the high and low trading price of the Company's common stock on the grant date, subject to valuation adjustments for restricted stock unit awards subject to performance-based vesting conditions other than the test to assure deductibility under Section 162(m) of the Internal Revenue Code.
 The valuation adjustments, which reflect the fact that the number of shares received on vesting varies based on the level of performance achieved, were determined using a Monte Carlo simulation that determines the probability that the performance targets will be achieved.
-The grant date fair value of the restricted stock unit awards granted during fiscal 2014 is also included in the Fiscal 2014 Grants of Plan Based Awards table on page 38.
+The grant date fair value of the restricted stock unit awards granted during fiscal 2016 is also included in the Fiscal 2016 Grants of Plan Based Awards table on page 38.

 Option Awards.
 This column sets forth the grant date fair value of options to purchase shares of the Company's common stock granted to the named executive officers during each fiscal year.
 The grant-date fair value of these options was calculated using a binomial option pricing model.
-The assumptions used in estimating the fair value of these options are set forth in footnote 12 to the Company's Audited Financial Statements for fiscal 2014.
-The grant date fair value of the options granted during fiscal 2014 is also included in the Fiscal 2014 Grants of Plan Based Awards table on page 38.
+The assumptions used in estimating the fair value of these options are set forth in footnote 12 to the Company's Audited Financial Statements for fiscal 2016.
+The grant date fair value of the options granted during fiscal 2016 is also included in the Fiscal 2016 Grants of Plan Based Awards table on page 38.

 Non-Equity Incentive Plan Compensation.
 This column sets forth the amount of compensation earned by the named executive officers under the Company's annual performance-based bonus program during each fiscal year.
-A description of the Company's annual performance-based bonus program is included in the discussion of "2014 Total Direct Compensation" in the "Executive Compensation Program Structure" section, and the determination of performance-based bonuses for fiscal 2014 is described in the "2014 Compensation Decisions" section, of the Compensation Discussion and Analysis, beginning on page 30.
+A description of the Company's annual performance-based bonus program is included in the discussion of "2016 Total Direct Compensation" in the "Executive Compensation Program Structure" section, and the determination of performance-based bonuses for fiscal 2016 is described in the "2016 Compensation Decisions" section of the Compensation Discussion and Analysis beginning on page 19.

 Change in Pension Value and Nonqualified Deferred Compensation Earnings.
 This column reflects the aggregate change in the actuarial present value of each named executive officer's accumulated benefits under all defined benefit plans, including supplemental plans, during each fiscal year.
 The amounts reported in this column vary with a number of factors, including the discount rate applied to determine the value of future payment streams.
-The discount rate used pursuant to pension accounting rules to calculate the present value of future payments was 4.75% for fiscal 2011, 3.85% for fiscal 2012, 5.00% for fiscal 2013 and 4.40% for fiscal 2014.
-The decreases in fiscal 2012 and 2014 drove substantial increases in the present value of future payments, whereas the increase in fiscal 2013 drove a decline for that year noted in the footnote to the table.
-Neither the increase nor the decrease in pension value resulting from changes in the discount rate results in any increase or decrease in benefits payable to participants under the plan.
+The discount rate used pursuant to pension accounting rules to calculate the present value of future payments was 5.00% for fiscal 2013, 4.40% for fiscal 2014, 4.47% for fiscal 2015 and 3.73% for fiscal 2016.
+The decrease in fiscal 2014 and fiscal 2016 drove substantial increases in the present value of future payments.
+Neither increases nor decreases in pension value resulting from changes in the discount rate result in any increase or decrease in benefits payable to participants under the plan.
+Pension values in fiscal 2015 increased despite the small increase in the discount rate due to the effect of an additional year of service and higher compensation levels.